profgaelle/profgaelle-website2020/content/authors/gaelle-vallee-tourangeau/_index2.md

 bio: My research focuses on understanding how people handle risk and uncertainty.
 How they perceive and communicate risks, how they make decisions in the face of uncertainty.

 interests:
-- Peer-review judgment and decision-making
+- Judgement and Decision-making
-- Problem-solving and creativity
+- Thinking and Reasoning
+- Distributed Cognition
+- Experimental Pragmatics
-- Motivation and decision-making
+- Heuristics and Biases
+- Dual process theories

 education:
   courses: